bokaderohit98/low-light-image-enhancement/readme.md

 # P!XAR

-###### The project aims at colorizing black and white pictures using deep-learning, more specifically by making use of U-Net architecture and LAB color format.
+###### The project aims at enhancing the quality of low light images and reduce noise in those images.

 ## Getting started